 External Business Forces

+In today's Outsourcing market, there are a considerable amount of main forces - or "drivers" that lead to further growth of Outsourcing such as drivers emerging from business forces.
+These Outsourcing drivers can be classified into two groups: drivers emerging from the business environment as well as more "internal" business drivers.
+The first category of Outsourcing drivers emerges from the business environment.
+These are business forces that are external to the company, which are usually impossible to control.
+These changes occur regularly and range from shortening product life cycles to intensifying competition to business innovations.
+These changes are also especially regular in the context of information technology or IT outsourcing.
 IT outsourcing is one of the most commonly outsourced functions today.
 But why outsource IT services you may be wondering?
 Almost every company today, no matter the industry, requires some level of IT work.
 Many companies for example, require software or machinery that gets either updated frequently, has short life cycles or requires a significant amount of maintenance and support.
 These are all external forces that drive businesses to increase IT outsourcing.
 Paying to store and maintain such software or machinery is too expensive today, not to mention technology-related innovations occur constantly.
 These innovations are also particularly the result of intense competition within the IT industry.
 More specifically, competition among specialized IT outsourcing units.
 As technology continues to rapidly grow and businesses continue to outsource IT functions, specialized IT outsourcing units are growing, becoming more competitive and developing new advances, not to mention managers are finding many benefits of outsourcing IT services.
 With these Outsourcing units becoming more advanced, businesses almost do not even have a choice any more about whether to outsource or not.
 Outsourcing and especially IT outsourcing, is becoming a must in order to survive the competitive market of today.

 Internal Business Forces